InjectiveLabs/injective-ts/.gitbook/core-modules/peggy.md

 # Peggy

-The `peggy` module is heart of the injective <> ethereum bridge, where deposited funds will be locked on the ethereum [peggy contract](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3#code) and minted on the Injective chain.
+The `peggy` module is the heart of the injective <> ethereum bridge, where deposited funds will be locked on the ethereum [peggy contract](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3#code) and minted on the Injective chain.
 Similarly withdrawal funds will be burned on the injective chain and unlocked on the ethereum peggy contract.

 ### MsgSendToEth